Costa Rican Mango Juice Recipe

 Substitutions

-In place of cane sugar, you can sweeten your mango juice with stevia, brown sugar, or even maple syrup.
+In place of cane sugar, you can sweeten this mango juice recipe with stevia, brown sugar, or even maple syrup.
 Mangos are naturally very sweet, so feel free to omit the sugar component altogether.

 Variations